peace-maker/smrpg/README.md

   * smrpg_effects - Central library to apply similar upgrade effects.
 Required by some upgrades!
   * smrpg_gifting - Allow players to give other players rpg credits as a gift.
   * smrpg_keyhint_info - Display rpg stats and more info permanently on the screen.
+  * smrpg_noxpzones - Disable earning of experience while a player or the target is in a defined zone on the map.
   * smrpg_resetstats - Automatically reset the stats on different conditions and display next reset date in chat.
   * smrpg_turbomode - Increase the experience and credits rate for one map, but don't save the stats.
 For fun events.
 * Compile all the upgrades you want to use